JuzerShakir/mathematica/README.md

 **Output for `-91/-73`**
 ```
 The greatest common divisor is 1 of -91/-73.
-And its simplest form is 91/73.
+And it is already in its simplest form.
 ```

 **Output for `-21/98`**